 This activity provided an interesting basis, as it is a basic use case.
-It was completed by all participants in an average of 13 minutes without any technical problems.
+It was completed by sixteen (16) participants in an average of thirteen (13) minutes without any major technical problems.

 When presented with a choice of locations to hold the conversation, all participants looked for an area with less people.
-During this activity, participants sat and held the same position (Figure 3) for almost the entire length of the conversation, often trying to rest the device in front of them or fashioning temporary supports.
+During this activity, participants sat and held the same position (Figure 6) for almost the entire length of the conversation, often trying to rest the device in front of them or fashioning temporary supports.
+After a few minutes, some would show signs of discomfort, but did not change their position.
+None of the participants chose to stand during the activity, later mentioning that it was important for them to be confortable during this time.

-Figure 3.
-Observed position during test
+Figure 6.
+Observed position during conversation tests